 Note: It’s important to remember that prices for various products can change.
 As a result, the prices for products cited in these articles may have changed since the date of publication.
 Please be sure to verify current prices directly

-At publishing time, the Chase Sapphire, Chase Sapphire Preferred, Citi ThankYou Preferred and The Williams-Sonoma Visa Signature Card from Barclays Bank are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Chase Sapphire, Chase Sapphire Preferred, Citi ThankYou Preferred and The Williams-Sonoma Visa Signature Card from Barclays Bank are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 More on Credit Cards: